qpakzk/os-playground/virtual-dev-env.md

    which cmake
    ```

 3. Check if you have _git_ installed.
 This is a VCS.
-If you want to know more, check out the [website](https://git-scm.com/).
+If you want to know more, check out the [git](https://git-scm.com/) webpage.
 If you don't have it, install it:

    ```
    which git